ethersphere/bee-docs/docs/learn/faq.md

 ### How to import bee node address to MetaMask?

 1. See the [backup section](/docs/bee/working-with-bee/backups/) for info on exporting keys.
-2. Go to Metamask and click import account
+2. Go to Metamask and click "Account 1" --> "Import Account"
-3. Choose select type: JSON file
+3. Choose the "Select Type" dropdown menu and choose "JSON file"
-4. Upload exported JSON file
+4. Paste the password (Make sure to do this first)
-5. Paste the password
+5. Upload exported JSON file
 6. Click "Import"

 ### What are the restart commands of bee?